euphorie/Euphorie/docs/xml.rst

 extra images.
 The element has three optional attributes:

 ``caption``
   The caption for the image.
-This is only used by ``risk`` elements, and ignored in other places.

 ``content-type``
   The MIME content type for the image.
 This is generally one of ``image/gif``,